DBRepo-Project/dbrepo/.docs/api/upload-service.md

     * Prometheus: `http://<hostname>:1080/api/upload/metrics`
     * API: `http://<hostname>:1080/api/upload`

+    To directly access in Kubernetes (for e.g. debugging), forward the svc port to your local machine:

+    ```shell
+    kubectl [-n namespace] port-forward svc/upload-service 1080:80
+    ```

 ## Overview

 We use the [TUS](https://tus.io/) open protocol for resume-able file uploads which based entirely on HTTP.
 Even though